Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

-Before proving this lemma, let us see how we can obtain a contradiction from this lemma.
+Before proving this claim, let us see how we can obtain a contradiction from this claim.
 More precisely, we want to prove that the semigroup generated by $f_{1}$ and $h$ is free, a contradiction.
 We will use the following lemma to do so.

 \begin{lemma} Let $p'<p$ be points of $K$.
 Suppose that the point $p$ is accumulated on the left by points of $K$.
 Let $f$ and $h$ be diffeomorphisms in $\mathfrak{diff}^{1}(K)$ such that \begin{enumerate} \item The diffeomorphism $f$ is increasing on $[p',p]$ and